Fastest land occupation in New Zealand - after five weeks, the Crown buys privately-owned waterfront property claimed by Northland iwi - NZ Herald

 The title sits with the Crown, which has yet to properly engage with Ngati Kahu in Treaty settlement talks.
 With this, there are now talks about having talks.
 There will also be discussions about the iwi taking on a guardianship role with this particular piece of land.

-"There is a long journey to go yet," Little told Ngati Kahu during the speeches which followed a powerful and passionate powhiri.
+"There is a long journey to go yet," Little told Ngati Kahu during the speeches which followed a powerful and passionate pōwhiri.

-There were calls for the Crown to find a different way, with speakers talking of how damaging and stressful settlement is on whanau, hapu and iwi.
+There were calls for the Crown to find a different way, with speakers talking of how damaging and stressful settlement is on whanau, hapū and iwi.
 Little acknowledged to the Herald: "The Crown does have to be careful that the way it conducts itself doesn't cause more hurt and more harm."

 Today, the fire lit to mark the occupation will be allowed to go out.
 Ngati Kahu will be free to leave the land by the river, knowing history has been reversed and that they can return without challenge.